 Jiding Zhang is a fourth-year doctoral student in the Operations Management track.
-She is interested in service operations and revenue management.
-Her research aims at drawing insightful implications for online service platforms using empirical and analytical modeling techniques.
+She is interested in service operations, revenue management, and marketplace analytics.
+Her recent research analyzes the operations and economics of various online platforms.

 Jiding holds a bachelor’s degree in Economics from Shanghai Jiao Tong University.